 Individual health, wellness and nutrition are key ingredients in maintaining productive lives.
 HACAP provides a variety of food and nutrition services, targeting people of all ages.

-11% of households in the United States regularly miss at least one meal a week.
-As a member of Feeding America and the Iowa Food Bank Association, the HACAP Food Reservoir distributes donated products to area soup kitchens, pantries, senior & child care centers, drug & alcohol rehabilitation centers and other non-profit food programs that feed the needy.
+As a member of Feeding America, the largest hunger relief network, the HACAP Food Reservoir channels donated products to area soup kitchens, pantries, senior and daycare centers, drug and alcohol treatments centers, homeless shelters and other nonprofit food program that feed the needy.

 Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a public health program that serves pregnant and postpartum women, and children under the age of five.
 The mission of WIC is to safeguard the health of low-income women, infants, and children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, nutrition education, and referrals to health care and other social services.

 WIC is based on the premise that early intervention programs during critical times of growth and development can help prevent medical and developmental problems.

 Rural Senior Services

 HACAP offers nutritious dining services that are targeted towards seniors, although anyone can participate.
 The 4th Street Diner in Vinton offers a buffet-style lunch Sunday through Friday, as well as a Tuesday Evening Meal.
 Hot noon meals are available for delivery within Vinton's city limits any day the meal site is open